mroam/learnOpenGL/README.md

 # learnOpenGL
 ========
-Harry and Mike are trying to learn openGL by installing it, reading tutorials, running code, and revising code. (“OpenGL” is a code library for controlling multi-platform computer graphics chips to draw pictures of 3d objects.)
-Here is what we’ve found so far with links to installers, tutorials, etc.
+Harry and Mike are trying to learn openGL by installing it, reading tutorials, running code, and revising code. (“OpenGL” does 3D grapphics: it is a cross-platform multi-language code library API for controlling computer graphics chips to draw pictures of 3d objects.)
+Here is what we’ve found so far including links to installers, tutorials, versions, references, etc...

 Potential Projects
 -----------------
-* Lunar lander in 3D
+* Lunar lander in 3D, as interactive game.
+(Could it display in red-blue 3d glasses, or virtual reality goggles?)

-* Skydive simulator
+* [Skydive](www.uspa.org) simulator, interactive game.
+(Virtual reality?)